 *This demo was tested with a 2-inch diameter coil of 100 turns using 20 gauge magnet wire held together with duct tape.

-Set up the demonstration as shown in the diagram above.
-Connect each loop to its own power supply, but do not complete the circuit until you are ready to start the demonstration as the wires may overheat.
+Set up the demonstration as shown Figure A. Connect each loop to its own power supply, but do not complete the circuit until you are ready to start the demonstration as the wires may overheat.
 Do not leave the circuits connected for more than a few seconds.
 Momentarily complete the circuit to both coils and watch them attract.
 Reverse the current in one of the loops to see them repel.

 Lesson Background and Concepts for Teachers

 This lesson fits into the research and revise phase of the legacy cycle during which students are provided with additional information enabling them to revise their initial ideas for solving the challenge.
 The research aspect consists of a class demonstration on the force between two current loops and a lecture on Ampere's law and its applications.

 Although the total magnetic flux through a closed surface must be zero, the sum of the magnetic field around a closed loop does not have to be zero.
 More specifically, if a closed loop is imagined in space, we can create a vector at each tiny segment called dl pointing in the direction of the loop with a magnitude equal to the length of the segment.
 Then we will look at the magnetic field at that point, and take the dot product and think of this as the magnetic field along that segment of the loop.
 The integral of these dot products around the loop, , is a mathematically precise way of considering the magnetic field around a closed loop (see Figure B).